 Requires Adobe Reader 9.5 Please click the pop up in the top right hand corner if the form does not have fill able blanks

-There has previously been no way to search for women or Black Confederates in the CGR.
+There is now a way to search for Women or Black Confederates in the CGR.
 Now an (F) following the surname for the women, and a (B) for the Black Confederates has been entered.
 A list can be pulled up by merely entering (F) or (B) in the surname cell of Veteran Search at

 Submitter Tutorial – National Site Format